csvoss/onelinerizer/README.md

 One-liner
 =========

 Convert any Python file into a single line of code with the same functionality.
+No newlines allowed.

+Only one semicolon allowed, and that's because I needed to invoke `from __future__ import print_function, division`.

 Installation and Usage
 ----------------------